assist-project/state-machine-bug-finder/README.md

-# bug-finder
+# state-machine-bug-finder
-A library aimed at providing automatic bug finding capability to state fuzzing frameworks.
+A library that can be used to enhance state-fuzzing frameworks with automatic bug-finding capabilities.